ravikiranvm/CloudResume/README.md

 - **Static Website Hosting:** A resume website hosted in an S3 bucket and distributed globally through CloudFront with Origin Access Control (OAC).
 - **Custom Domain:** Route 53 manages domain name configurations, including MX records for domain email.
-- **Visitor Tracking:** Tracks website visitors using a serverless backend with HTTP API Gateway, Lambda, and DynamoDB.
+- **Visitor Tracking:** Tracks website visitors using a serverless backend with REST API Gateway, Lambda, and DynamoDB.
 - **Infrastructure as Code:** Utilizes Terraform to provision and manage AWS resources.
 - **CI/CD Pipeline:** GitHub Actions automates the deployment process for frontend updates.
 - **Monitoring and Alerts:** Integrates CloudWatch, PagerDuty, Slack, and Jira for comprehensive monitoring and incident management.